ppb/ppb-vector/docs/index.rst

 .. py:data:: ppb_vector.vector2.Vector
     :annotation: = typing.TypeVar('Vector', bound='Vector2')

-    In the following, :py:data:`Vector` is a type variable that denotes either :py:class:`Vector2` or any of its subclasses.
-Implicitely, it is the type of ``self``--the type of the returned value will be the same subclass if called on a subclass
+    In the following, :py:data:`Vector` is a type variable (an instance of :py:class:`TypeVar <typing.TypeVar>`) that denotes either
+    :py:class:`Vector2` or any of its subclasses.
+Implicitely, it is the type of ``self``-- the type of the returned value will be the same subclass if called on a subclass

 .. autoclass:: ppb_vector.Vector2